mlaursen/react-md/packages/documentation/components/Demos/Portal/SimpleExample.md

 A really good example for portals is the
 [fixing overflow issues](/packages/overlay/demos#fixing-overflow-issues) example in the overlay package.
-I'll add another example blow for using the porta, but the fix is really only valid on iOS devices.
+I'll add another example blow for using the portal, but the fix is really only valid on iOS devices.

 This example will implement an example of a dropdown menu from the #menu